ryuzakiakira/myanimedb/README.md

 ## IN-DEVELOPMENT.

-This is supposed to be an Frontend for myanimelist.net.
+This is supposed to be a readonly Frontend for myanimelist.net.

 This project is not affiliated with myanimelist in anyway.
 This is just a personal project.

-Uses [jikan.moe](https://jikan.moe) API for most of the queries and uses myanimelist v2 api for some.
+Uses [jikan.moe](https://jikan.moe) API for most of the queries.

 * nothing has been implemented yet.